rapidsai/dask-cuda/docs/source/ucx.rst

 Important notes
 ---------------

-- CUDA Memory Pool: With UCX, all NVLink and InfiniBand memory buffers have to be mapped from one process to another upon the first request for transfer of that buffer between a single pair of processes.
-This can be quite costly, consuming up to 100ms only for mapping, plus the transfer time itself.
-For this reason it is strongly recommended to use a `RAPIDS Memory Manager (RMM) <https://github.com/rapidsai/rmm>`_ memory pool in such cases, incurring in a single mapping of the pool and all subsequent transfers will not be required to repeat that process.
-It is recommened to also keep the memory pool size to at least the minimum amount of memory used by the application, if possible one can map all GPU memory to a single pool and utilize that pool for the entire lifetime of the application.

 - Automatic detection of InfiniBand interfaces: it's especially important to note the usage of ``--net-devices="auto"`` in ``dask-cuda-worker``, which will automatically determine the InfiniBand interface that's closest to each GPU.
 For safety, this option can only be used if ``--enable-infiniband`` is specified.
 Be warned that this mode assumes all InfiniBand interfaces on the system are connected and properly configured, undefined behavior may occur otherwise.